bluemont/kria/README.md

     API call.
 In the case of `connect`, it will be `true` on success or `nil` on failure.

-In case you are curious, using `nil` as the first argument to `client/connect` creates the connection with the system-wide default provider.
-If you want to pool connections instead, see [`AsynchronousChannelGroup`][ACG].
+If you want to pool connections, use the 4 argument version of `connect` that takes these inputs: `[host port ^AsynchronousChannelGroup group cb]`.
+To learn how, read about the [AsynchronousChannelGroup][ACG] class.

 [ASC]: http://docs.oracle.com/javase/7/docs/api/java/nio/channels/AsynchronousSocketChannel.html
 [ACG]: http://docs.oracle.com/javase/7/docs/api/java/nio/channels/AsynchronousChannelGroup.html